 Center and Scale

 It is important to understand the difference between Center and Scale and Extent.
 When Center and Scale is locked, the extent of the map is determined by the shape of the map frame.
-If it's resized, the extent changes, but the center point and scale does not.
+If it's resized, the extent changes, but the center point and scale do not.
 When Extent is locked, the height and width ratio of the map frame is also locked, and resizing the map frame causes the scale or camera height of the view to change, but the extent does not change.
 The relationship between the map frame and the extent is the key difference between locking Extent and locking Center and Scale.

 This option keeps the map scale constant.
 You can enter the scale in absolute format, such as 1:34,000, or in relative format, such as 1 inch = 5 miles.
 You can enter scales in absolute or relative format irrespective of what format the scale control is currently using.
 When you enter a scale, it is automatically converted to the current scale format.